mtlynch/mtlynch.io/_posts/2018-12-27-upwork-scammer.md

 # Final thoughts

 This experience has shown me some of Upwork's warts.
 On the one hand, they missed many red flags that I expect them to catch and did little to prevent continued abuse.
-On the other hand, it does say something that this is the first time I've hired a fraudster in all my years hiring through Upwork.
+On the other hand, it does say something that this is the first time I've hired a fraudster in all my years on Upwork.

-While I've never been in love with Upwork, my experience has been even worse on alternatives like Fiverr or Freelancer.com.
-I'll continue using Upwork, but this experience has given me another reason to be conservative about granting freelancers access to private data.
+While I've never been in love with Upwork, alternative platforms like Fiverr or Freelancer.com have been even worse for me.
+I'll continue using Upwork, but this episode has given me another reason to be conservative about granting freelancers access to private data.

 {% include ads.html title="isitketo_writers" %}